 Lower back pain is a common health problem.
 It is so widespread, in fact, that 80 percent of Brits experience an episode of lower back pain at some point in their life.

-Luckily, most of the time back pain isn’t caused by a serious medical condition.
+Reassuringly, most of the time back pain isn’t caused by a serious medical condition.
 It normally gets better over time and without intervention.
-However, more complicated cases may require treatment such as manual therapy or medication.
+However, more complicated cases may require treatment such as manual therapy, exercise, or medication.

 Regardless of its severity, back pain can affect your ability to work, exercise, and do other everyday activities.
-Because of this it can take a considerable psychological toll on its suffers.
+Because of this it can take a considerable psychological toll on its sufferers.

 This is why it is important to learn some ways to manage – or avoid if possible – episodes of back pain.
 So read on and find out all about lower back pain: causes, treatments and management.